Register a Generic TCP Infrastructure Service

 Step 1.
 Create a Policy for Infrastructure Access

-1.1 Log in to the Banyan Command Center and navigate from Private Access > Access Policies > + Create Policy.
+1.1 Log into the Command Center and navigate from Private Access > Access Policies > + Create Policy.

 1.2 Create a new Policy using the Infrastructure Policy template .